Cassie Chadwick: Start in the United States

 After a brief stay with her sister and brother-in-law, Chadwick rented the lower floor of a house at 149 Garden Street, Cleveland from a Mrs. Brown.
 Claiming to be widowed, Chadwick assumed the name Madame Lydia DeVere and set up shop as a clairvoyant with funds from a bank loan on her sister and brother-in-law's furniture.

-In 1882, as Lydia DeVere, Chadwick married Dr. Wallace S. Springsteen in Cleveland.
+In 1882, as Lydia DeVere, Chadwick married Dr. Wallace Scott Springsteen in Cleveland.
+Springsteen was a veteran of the civil war.
 The couple exchanged vows before a justice of the peace on 21 November.
 She took the name Mrs. Lydia Springsteen and moved into the doctor's house at 3 Garden Street.
 A photograph and story of the wedding appeared in The Plain Dealer newspaper.
 The article led Chadwick's sister, Alice York, and various tradespeople to the home of Springsteen to demand payment for debts his wife had accumulated.
 After Springsteen confirmed the stories about Chadwick's past, he threw her out of the house.
 Springsteen filed for divorce (which was granted early in 1883) and settled her debts.
+They had been married twelve days.

 After the dissolution of her first marriage, Chadwick re-established herself as a clairvoyant.
 As Madame Marie LaRose, she married John R. Scott, a farmer from Trumbull County, Ohio.
 She convinced Scott to sign a prenuptial agreement, citing abuse from her first husband.
 After four years of farm life, Chadwick went to a lawyer in Youngstown and left a sworn statement confessing adultery.
 She directed her lawyer to file for divorce from Scott.

+After Chadwick's marriage to Scott was dissolved, she married yet again, this time to a wealthy businessman by the name of C.L.
+Hoover.

+Chadwick would go on to give birth to a son in 1886 or 1887, who went by the name of Emil Hoover in Cleveland.
+It is unknown if he was the son of Chadwick's third husband.
+At the death of her third husband in 1888, it was claimed that he left Chadwick about $50,000 in his will.